$54.00 $72.95 Buy It Now

 However, leaving your DSLR camera turned on for too long can lead to overheating, which can potentially damage the camera’s components and reduce its lifespan.
 Additionally, prolonged use of the camera’s sensor can result in increased wear and tear, affecting image quality over time.

-See also Best dslr camera case while hiking
+See also Best dslr camera for sports recording

 It is generally recommended to turn off your DSLR camera when not in use to prevent unnecessary strain on the device and to prolong its longevity.
 If you need to quickly capture moments, consider using the camera’s sleep mode or setting a shorter auto power-off time to balance convenience with proper care for your equipment.